lowluki/sql-store-analysis/README.md

 # SQL Store Sales Analysis
+End-to-end data analysis project using SQL and Power BI to analyze e-commerce sales performance.

 ## Project Overview
 This project presents an end-to-end data analysis workflow using SQL and Power BI.